PeopleForBikes/PeopleForBikes.github.io/content/project-standards.md

 - Developpers must be able to run the tasks locally.
 - The CI acts as the source of truth.

+The `PeopleForBikes/.github` repository contains starter workflows that should be used when creating a project.

 ### Required tasks

 - Formatter